The Poor, Christian Mission, and Our Hyperconnected World

 About the Series

 This is the second book in the Mission in Global Community series, which reframes missiological themes and studies for students under the common rubric of mission as partnership with Christians throughout the global community.
 Series authors draw upon their own global experiences and those of their global colleagues to illumine present realities and chart a course into the future.
-Series editors are Scott W. Sunquist, dean of the School of Intercultural Studies and professor of world Christianity at Fuller Theological Seminary, and Amos Yong, director of the Center for Missiological Research and professor of theology and mission at Fuller Theological Seminary.
+Series editors are Scott W. Sunquist, president of Gordon-Conwell and former dean of the School of Intercultural Studies at Fuller Theological Seminary, and Amos Yong, director of the Center for Missiological Research and professor of theology and mission at Fuller Theological Seminary.

 Section 1: Setting the Stage